jesp209i/AcmeCorp/readme.md

 The following ports needs to be available locally:
 - 1433, 5000, 5001, 8080

-The following frameworks are needed to run project:
+The following frameworks are needed to run the project:
 - Docker
 - npm
 - Dotnet sdk or Visual Studio